antelif/Lending-Library-API/README.md

    ```
     - `daysUntilReturn` is optional, if not provided it is set to `5`.
     - `status` is optional. if not provided it is set to `ACTIVE`.
-      This `id` is referred as `transactionId` in this document and it will be needed to update and
+      This `id` is referred as `transactionId` in this document, and it will be needed to update and
       finalize the transaction.

    <b>Expected response:</b>